Lingua sistemfrater

-Lingua sistemfrater (English: Language of Brotherhood), also referred to as Frater, is an a posteriori international auxiliary language created by Vietnamese translator Phạm Xuân Thái in 1957 as Frater (Lingua sistemfrater): The simplest International Language Ever Constructed.
+Lingua sistemfrater ("Language of Brotherhood"), also referred to as Frater, is an a posteriori international auxiliary language created by Vietnamese translator Phạm Xuân Thái in 1957 as Frater (Lingua sistemfrater): The simplest International Language Ever Constructed.
 The language uses a largely Greco-Latin lexicon, and an Asian-influenced grammar.

 Frater was one of the (comparatively rare) international languages created in Asia, and had a vocabulary of more than 6,000 words.

 Phonology and orthography

 Frater used an orthography of eighteen letters from the Latin script: five vowels: a, e, i, o, u, and thirteen consonants: b, d, f, g, j, k, l, m, n, p, r, s, and t.
 These letters were enunciated as their pronunciations in the International Phonetic Alphabet, with the following exceptions: